Black Cultural Competency Toolkit

 Please be aware that this content may be activating to survivors of trauma.
 Along the way, please practice self care and seek support as needed.

-Cultural Competency and Principles
+Cultural competency and principles

 The following four components of cultural competency have been integrated in this toolkit to help you develop more positive, cross-cultural interactions.